 1. Marketing flyer

-This announces the listing to the community-at-large (i.e., investment meetings and call-ins from colleagues).
+This announces the listing to the community-at-large (i.e., investment meetings, call-ins, and inquiries from colleagues).
 Preview sample...

-This enables you to show your own investor-customers what to expect during the first year of ownership.
+This enables you to show your own investor-customers a likely scenario during the first year of ownership.
 Preview sample...